sam-hu/Sam-Hu-Website/README.md

-# samhu.me
+# sam-hu.com

-Work in progress for my personal website.
+Repo for my personal website.
 Credit for the original codebase goes to Ryan Slama.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).